nihalbaig0/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program-2020/README.md

 - Can somebody enlighten me on the actual worth of the Net Promoter Score metric ?
 I hear contradicting opinions, some ( research papers) stating that it is not a reliable metric in some cases.
     - Hi!
 I also think it is a bit tricky.
 You remember the meme about recommending Windows? :slightly_smiling_face: There was an awesome reply that people don't recommend operating systems to each other in regular conversations.
 It's true for NPS as well.
 I'm not going to promote a company among my friends just because I like it.
 Sometimes I do, yes, but very rarely.
 Maybe when they ask for advice, like which running shoe is the best.
     - Pros: It's easy to measure and highly correlated with business growth.
 Cons:white_frowning_face:: Doesn't answer the context for the data points 1-10.
 Also, often too small sample of participants in this (voluntary) survey.
+- Have a question regarding the Business Case issue: I didn't quite get why steps 5-8 are better to accomplish the task to find a photo for marketing collateral.
+Thank you for your ideas!
+    - I think steps 5-8 are the best match for the task because gathering photos based on high (or low) conversion is not necessarily a computer vision task.
+You could do that just by associating the converted value with its image identifier, for example.
+Based on the previously given visual criteria, the Computer Vision algorithm would do exactly what's described in 5 to 8, specially step 8.

+- In terms of reinforcement learning, doesn't the recommendation of having a Human In The Middle to restrict bias adversely affect one of the main benefits of AI, namely being able to conduct activity at scale faster than humans could?
+    - Depends.
+Human intervention is good if its to improve how the model learns.
+It would be a waste of time and money if you let it run when the data is becoming skewed.
+Obviously you should let the model do as much as it can on its own, but only if you are getting meaningful data.
+The above I mentioned is very generic, but without a scenario it's hard to give a definate reply.
+A lot of this is up to your product manager and data analyst to decide how far you let the model run without intervention.

+- Hi everyone, I just finished the intro to AI in business.
+Can anyone help me with the difference between Clustering and Association in Unsupervised Learning?
+    - Clustering is when similar attributes are grouped together (if you have more than two legs, you're more likely to be an animal).
+Association is a method for discovering interesting relationships (if you buy onions and potatoes in a store, you're likely to also buy burgers).
+- In Association we want to find possible groups of products that are related to each other. for example, we found out that in a shopping store, people who buy breeds usually buy milk and sugar too. in this situation we use Association Rules to identify these kinds of relation then we can put these related products close to each other on the shelves.
+But in clustering, the aim is to identify the group of people with similar interests for samples all those who have bought milk and cola are in one cluster..

 **[⬆ back to top](#table-of-contents)**